Architecture

 Work experience

 Finding work experience or an industrial placement will be beneficial.
-These types of opportunities help you to develop an understanding of architectural practices and the industry from the inside.
-You'll make important contacts and build your confidence, as well as your skill set.
-Completing work experience also demonstrates to potential employers that you're hardworking, reliable and motivated.
+Opportunities like these help you to develop an understanding of architectural practices and the industry from the inside.
+They also enable you to make important contacts and build your confidence, as well as your skill set.

 Find out more about work experience and internships.